 HIPAA (Health Insurance Portability and Accountability Act of 1996)

 As part of the HIPAA privacy standards, OHSU is required to educate all members of its workforce on how HIPAA will affect their role here.
 Our workforce includes all employees, students, faculty, staff and volunteers.
-HIPAA training must be completed before computer access or physical access to areas containing protected health information (PHI) is granted or within 30 days of beginning duties at OHSU, whichever is sooner.
+Information Privacy and Security training must be completed before computer access or physical access to areas containing protected health information (PHI) is granted or within 30 days of beginning duties at OHSU, whichever is sooner.
 Those who fail to meet this requirement are subject to corrective action, up to and including termination of their relationship with OHSU.
 (Policy No. 01-05-012, revised 10/09/2020)

 Respect at the university

 In addition, everyone at OHSU, including employees, students, faculty, and volunteers, is required to complete the Respect at the University training.
 OHSU is legally obligated to train its workforce and student population regarding the prohibition against unlawful discrimination and harassment in the workplace and educational environment.
 Consistent with this obligation, OHSU maintains policies that prohibit unlawful discrimination and provide for a complaint procedure to address concerns.
 This course is one of several mechanisms used to disseminate OHSU's expectations to prevent unlawful discrimination and harassment and to reinforce OHSU's Code of Conduct, which requires everyone at the university to engage in respectful behavior.